Mesa Homeowner Card: Earn transferable points on mortgage payments

 Mesa Homeowners Card Review

 Obviously, the big feather in the Homeowner’s card’s fedora is the ability to earn points on mortgage payments without paying a fee, something that isn’t possible with any other product right now (unless you happen to have a mortgage provider that accepts CC payments and doesn’t charge a fee).
-But there’s other interesting features as well, including 3x earning on daycare payments and home improvement spending and hundreds of dollars of statement credits annually that include Lowes and warehouse club memberships…for no annual fee.
+But there are other interesting features as well, including 3x earning on daycare payments and home improvement spending, and hundreds of dollars of statement credits annually that include Lowes and warehouse club memberships…for no annual fee.

 • Annual Fee: $0